 Josephine Ferrada (Van Braeckel) - Anglo-German driver who raced single-seaters in 2009 and 2010.
 After two years of national-level karting, she raced in the 750MC’s Formula Vee championship in 2009, for two races, aged only 16.
 In 2010, she did almost a full season of the BARC Formula Renault championship, alongside eventual victor, Alice Powell (they did not drive for the same team).
 Her best finishes were three eleventh places, at Silverstone and Snetterton.
 She was fourteenth overall.
 After that, she does not seem to have competed again, and her website has been taken down.

 Logan Hannah - made her senior motorsport debut in 2017.
 She raced a Formula 4 in the UAE Championship, which runs over the winter season.
 She was only sixteen when she did her first race, at the Yas Marina circuit in Abu Dhabi.
 Her results were two sevenths and one eighth place, having finished three of her four races.
-In 2018, she will be training for more F4 races with the Arden team.
+In 2018, she trained for more F4 races with the Arden team.
 Logan is a British national but has mostly competed in the Middle East so far.
+She travelled to the UK for the Walter Hayes Trophy but ran into car trouble with her Formula Ford.

 Kirsty Jeffrey - competed in the Formula Palmer Audi Autumn series in 2006.
 She was 23rd overall.
 Previously, that year, she had been one of the leading drivers in the all-female Formula Woman championship, in a Caterham.
 She was scheduled to race in Caterhams in 2007, but did not appear on the start lists.